MaterDev/thepath-ai_pi/docs/scripts/doc_validation/README.md

 1. Runs all validations
 2. Collects and aggregates results
 3. Generates comprehensive reports
-4. Saves results to temporary storage
+4. Saves results to the .reports directory
 5. Provides terminal output

 ## Usage